edgedb/edgedb-go/rstdocs/index.rst

 one directly to the other.

 Shape fields that are not required must use optional types for receiving query results.
-The edgedb.Optional struct can be embedded to make structs optional.
+The gel.Optional struct can be embedded to make structs optional.

 .. code-block:: go

     type User struct {
-        edgedb.Optional
+        gel.Optional
         Email string `edgedb:"email"`
     }